Trainee Positions At St George Hospital Kogarah

 Department Meetings

-Internal meetings include a weekly Neurology Grand Rounds, prepared by the registrars), a weekly Medical Ground session (at which Neurology presents twice per year), a monthly Neurology Journal Club, a monthly Stroke Service Meeting, and quarterly Morbidity and Mortality meetings.
+Internal meetings include a weekly Neurology Grand Rounds, prepared by the registrars or consultant, weekly Medical Ground session (at which Neurology presents twice per year), monthly neurology journal club, monthly morbidity and mortality meeting and monthly complex case meeting.
+There is a second weekly neuroradiology meeting with the neurosurgical service.

 Department Staff